anastr/FlatTimeCollection/README.md

 # FlatTimeCollection
-Amazing Dynamic Time UI :clock1030: :hourglass: To help you design your Layout. it is Not just UI, But it contains a CountDownTimer with `pause()` and `resume()` methods :wink: .
+Amazing Dynamic Time UI :clock1030: :hourglass: for Android To help you design your Layout. it is Not just UI, But it contains a CountDownTimer with `pause()` and `resume()` methods :wink: .

 `minSdkVersion=11`